The Big Indie Playlist: the best new music of the week

 If you want to check out more of the best of the new albums, you can check out our Alternative Album Chart, which is stocked full of goodies just waiting to be discovered.
 Otherwise, if you’re looking for a quick fix, we’ve got you covered with the best new singles of the week.

-From Fenne Lily to Bar Italia to Bombay Bicycle Club and Chaka Khan, there is once more a smorgasbord of surprises from the music world and a few emerging talents to boot.
-Here are all the best singles from the week of October 13th.
+From Sarah Meth to Caroline Polachek to BADBADNOTGOOD and Charlotte Day Wilson, there is once more a smorgasbord of surprises from the music world and a few emerging talents to boot.
+Here are all the best singles from the week of October 20th.
 You can also check them out in a playlist at the foot of the piece.

 The best new folk songs